gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Previously, you could directly set the `archiveName`.  `version`, `appendix` and `classifier` are still ignored when determining the archive name.

+### Changes to native unit testing

+When the CUnit plugin or the Google Test plugin is applied, test suites for components are no longer created automatically.
+Before, when you had a native component `hello` and that a testing plugin was applied, a corresponding `helloTest` test suite was automatically created:

+    model {
+        components {
+            hello(NativeLibrarySpec) {
+                targetPlatform "x86"
+            }
+        }
+    }

+Now you need to create it explicitly:

+    model {
+        components {
+            hello(NativeLibrarySpec) {
+                targetPlatform "x86"
+            }
+        }

+        testSuites {
+            helloTest(CUnitTestSuiteSpec) {
+                testing 'hello'
+            }
+        }
+    }

+This breaking change should fix the issues with Gradle proactively creating test suites for components it should not.
+The native software model now uses the same pattern as the Java software model to define test suites.

 ### Software model changes

 - Deprecated `CollectionBuilder` interface removed.